phantasie-schmiede/psb-foundation/README.md

 - offers autocompletion for TCA by constructor properties of attribute classes
 - generates database definitions for your domain models
 - simplifies the registration of modules, plugins and page types
-- auto-registers existing FlexForms, TypoScript and icons
+- automatically registers existing FlexForms, TypoScript and icons
+- provides an easy-to-use frontend file upload with automatic reference creation to given domain models
+- provides an optimized TranslateViewHelper with additional options (e.g. plural forms and better variable syntax)
+- allows the definition of frontend variables which can be used all over the site (e.g. IBAN or telephone numbers)
 - provides convenient ways to access often used core-functionalities

 #### IMPORTANT